 California Environmental Quality Act (CEQA).
-A state law originally enacted in 1970, which requires public agencies to document and consider the environmental effects of a proposed action, before a decision is issued.
 See California Public Resources Code Sections 21000 et seq.

 Campground (land use).
 This land use consists of land that is used or intended for use by camping parties, which may include individual campsites, but where utility hookups for recreational vehicles are typically not provided at campsites.
 See also "Recreational Vehicle Parks."